github/gh-ost/doc/command-line-flags.md

 ### migrate-on-replica

 Typically `gh-ost` is used to migrate tables on a master.
-If you wish to only perform the migration in full on a replica, connect `gh-ost` to said replica and pass `--migrate-on-replica`. `gh-ost` will briefly connect to the master but other issue will make no changes on the master.
+If you wish to only perform the migration in full on a replica, connect `gh-ost` to said replica and pass `--migrate-on-replica`. `gh-ost` will briefly connect to the master but otherwise will make no changes on the master.
 Migration will be fully executed on the replica, while making sure to maintain a small replication lag.

 ### postpone-cut-over-flag-file